-Imprisonment and isolation appear frequently in Pre-Raphaelite art, with the repeated images of the Lady of Shalott, Mariana, and in Evelyn De Morgan’s painting The Gilded Cage.
+Imprisonment and isolation appear frequently in Pre-Raphaelite art, in images like the Lady of Shalott, Mariana, and in Evelyn De Morgan’s painting The Gilded Cage.
 In De Morgan’s painting The Captives (above) confinement is shown in a far more threatening manner through a fantasy world made up of menacing dragons.

 Several of De Morgan’s works portray women in a group setting.
 I recently blogged about Daughters of the Mist, which portrays an important part of Hans Christian Andersen’s The Little Mermaid that is often overlooked by those who are only familiar with the modern Disney adaptation.
 Her work The Storm Spirits shows females as forces of nature, working in tandem to create lightning, clouds, and flood.

 In The Captives, De Morgan again shows us a group of women.
 They are obviously in peril, but take a closer look and we see that while they are frightened, they are all reaching out to each other.
-The woman in the background does not cower in fear.
-Neither does she huddle in a protective ball.
-Her arms are outstretched.
+The woman in the background does not cower in fear; her arms are outstretched.
 Is she possibly attempting to shield her companions?
 The foursome below her are almost forming a human wall.
 Even in their fear, they attempt to either comfort or protect each other by touching knees or shoulders.
 Perhaps the lesson in this is that in moments of despair, we should lean on each other and protect one another.

 I do not know De Morgan’s personal idea behind The Captives.
 I know how I choose to interpret it.
 It inspires me and gives me hope for all womankind.
 Sometimes the world seems as if it wants us to turn on each other, to objectify and judge each other based on our looks, intelligence, or accomplishments.
 The Captives tells me we can be a team.
 I believe those women eventually worked together and destroyed the dragons.
 But they could never overcome any obstacle if they had been in competition with each other.
 When we work together, there is no stopping us.